Skip to main content

 • Automated languages — choose one or more project languages to apply automations to.
 You can also select All project languages from the Automated languages dropdown.
 In this case, all newly added languages will also be automated, and the number of available automations will be re-calculated.

-• Allow cascade triggering — when enabled, the current automation can be triggered by other automations.
-For example, suppose you've created a rule to monitor English language and apply TM to Russian translations.
-You also have another rule to monitor Russian language and use machine translation for French language.
-If cascade triggering is allowed for the second rule, then the corresponding action will be run whenever Russian translations are modified by the action from the first rule.
+For example, if you have a rule to monitor English and apply TM to Russian translations, and another rule to monitor Russian and use MT for French, enabling cascade triggering for the second rule will run the action whenever Russian translations are modified by the first rule:

 When you are ready, click Save changes, Save and apply (to run your automations), or Add another rule to create another automation.